MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 Here are three arbitrarily chosen important components to a keyboard:

-1. The [Printed Circuit Board (PCB)](https://en.wikipedia.org/wiki/Printed_circuit_board), it's a large chip that connects all the keyboard components, if you're thinking: "Hey that's a motherboard!", then you aren't far off.
+1. The [Printed Circuit Board (PCB)](https://en.wikipedia.org/wiki/Printed_circuit_board), it's a large chip that connects all the keyboard components.
+If you're thinking: "Hey that's a motherboard!", then you aren't far off.
 Split keyboards (usually) have two PCBs working in tandem, connected by (usually) an aux cable.
 2. The microcontroller, the actual computer part that you program.
 It can be integrated directly with the PCB, or soldered on to it.